 The area under the curve, or the AUC, is a measure of how much of a drug is in a patient's system over a given time period.
-In order to calculate the AUC, the concentration of the drug in blood serum or plasma is plotted over time starting at the time the drug is administered and ending when the last time point is collected (AUC{0gt}) or when the serum or plasma concentration would be below the level of detection or zero (AUC{0ginf}), and then the area under this curve is calculated.
+In order to calculate the AUC, the concentration of the drug in blood serum or plasma is plotted over time starting at the time the drug is administered and ending when the last time point is collected (AUC{0gl}) or when the serum or plasma concentration would be below the level of detection or zero (AUC{0ginf}), and then the area under this curve is calculated.
 To be deemed bioequivalent, regulators require that, for each parameter, the ratio of the originator product and the biosimilar candidate fall within 80% and 125%, with the identical match being at 100%.

-The final step to support approval is a single Phase 3 confirmatory safety and efficacy study in a therapeutic indication for which the originator product has been approved.
-The objective of this study is to demonstrate biosimilarity between the two molecules with respect to safety and efficacy.
+Step 5: Phase 3 Confirmatory Safety and Efficacy Clinical Trials biosimilarity between the two molecules with respect to safety and efficacy.
 Subject to discussions with regulators and agreement on trial endpoints, we strive to demonstrate that our biosimilar products are as effective and safe as the originators.
 Trial endpoints include considerations such as the number of subjects, statistical significance, confidence intervals and accumulated safety database size.